 Some people may experience headaches, muscle aches and other uncomfortable physical symptoms.
 In severe cases, suicidal thoughts can occur.
 Researchers have also observed hostility and paranoia during cocaine withdrawal.

-Because cocaine is cleared from the body quickly, withdrawal symptoms can appear soon after someone stops using the drug.
+Because cocaine stays in the the system for a short amount of time, withdrawal symptoms can appear soon after someone stops using the drug.
 While there’s no scientific agreement on the typical timeline for cocaine withdrawal, the most commonly cited study on the phenomenon divides the withdrawal process into three distinct phases.

 The phases of cocaine withdrawal include: